 Interested students should discuss their plans with their College adviser and aim to complete all of their general education requirements by the end of their second year.
-All applicants to joint degree programs must meet with Pete Segall, the College BA/MA adviser, in the Autumn of their third year.
+All applicants to joint degree programs must meet with their College adviser in the Autumn Quarter of their third year.

 Any department may initiate a joint program by submitting a program proposal to the College Curriculum Committee.

 Five-year joint bachelor's/master's programs permit undergraduate students to begin a master’s degree program during their fourth year in the College.
 Successful students earn a bachelor's degree at the end of their fourth year and a master’s degree at the end of their fifth year.

 Students begin the application process in the Autumn Quarter of their third year by meeting with their College adviser.
 By the end of the third year, all joint degree candidates will need to complete at least 39 of the required 42 credits for the undergraduate degree, including all general education requirements (students should consult the individual five-year programs to determine the exact number of credits that need to be completed).*

 Students pursuing joint degrees should be aware that they will be charged at the graduate tuition rate in their fourth year of study.
 College aid can be applied toward tuition charges in the fourth year of study but will not extend into the fifth year.
 Students should check with individual graduate programs to pursue the possibility of supplemental aid.